 All About Fortified Foods

 Healthy balanced food should be a daily staple in every small pet’s diet.
-With so many options available in the food aisle, choosing one that’s best for your furry family members can be a confusing and intimidating process for new parents and long-time pet caretakers alike.
+With so many options available in the food aisle, choosing one that’s best for your furry family members can be a confusing and intimidating process.
+Especially for new parents and long-time pet caretakers alike.

 The following guide is designed to provide the basic information necessary to help you choose a food that meets the specific nutritional needs of your beloved pet.

 A measured amount of a uniform, balanced food provides key vitamins and minerals small pets need to thrive.